electric-eloquence/feplet/README.md

   partials
 ); // Yellow World

 // Feplet.render() does not require the `partials` argument.
 You can just submit
 // Feplet.render(templateText, context) if you have no partials to render.

-// Better yet, instantiate the Feplet class to cache the context data if you
+// If you do have partials, you might want to instantiate the Feplet class to
-// need to use them more than once.
-Then, register partials so they get
+// cache the context data if you need to use them more than once.
+Then, register
-// preprocessed with the context data cached within the feplet object. const feplet = new Feplet(context);
+// partials so they get preprocessed with the context data cached within the
+// feplet object.
+Then, render accordingly: const feplet = new Feplet(context);
 feplet.registerPartial('partial_template', partialText);
 const output3 = feplet.render(includer); // Yellow World